CBinet/brocoli-pi/README.md

 ## **Extras** - Setup autorun on bootup
-If you want to start the server automatically when you boot up your raspberry, you can modify your **.profile** file located in your home folder :
+If you want to start the server automatically when you boot up your raspberry, you can modify your **.profile** file located in your raspberry pi home folder :
 ```sh
 sudo nano ~/.profile
 ```